Barclay Henley

 Barclay Henley (March 17, 1843 – February 15, 1914) was an attorney and politician who served two terms as United States Representative from California from 1883 to 1887.

-Biography
+Early life and career

 Henley was born in Charlestown, Indiana, and was the son of Thomas J. Henley.
 He moved with his parents to San Francisco, California in 1853 and returned to Indiana in 1858 to attend Hanover College.
 He returned to San Francisco in 1861 and studied law.
 He was admitted to the bar in 1864 and commenced practice in Santa Rosa, California.

+Politics

 Henley was a member of the State assembly in 1869 and 1870.
 He was the district attorney of Sonoma County in 1875 and 1876.

+Congress

-He was elected as a Democrat to the Forty-eighth and Forty-ninth Congresses (March 4, 1883 -March 3, 1887).
+He was elected as a Democrat to the 48th and 49th United States Congresses, serving from March 4, 1883, to March 3, 1887.

+Later career and death

 He again settled in San Francisco and continued the practice of law until his death in that city in 1914.
-His remains were cremated and the ashes interred in the Santa Rosa Cemetery, Santa Rosa, California.
+His remains were cremated and the ashes interred in the Santa Rosa Rural Cemetery, Santa Rosa, California.